benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-2.md

 [1] 2486.65
 ```

-In this model, significant results of the BMI variables effet are found for the transition 1->3 and 3 <-1.
+In this model, significant results of the BMI variables effect are found for the transition 1->3 and 3 <-1.
 A simple model is then performed:

 ```r